cmwylie19/task-service/Scenarios/DeployInK8s.md

 ### Create container from the source code with a Dockerfile and push to external registry

 The very first part of the deployment of `task-service` is to build a container.
-The standard way of building a container is in docker and giving a tag in the format of [container-registry]/[username]/[app-name].
+We will build the container using docker and give it a specific name.
+This part is amongst the most important to get right or you will not be able to push your container to the container registry.
+Tag your image with the format of [container-registry]/[username]/[app-name].

+- [container-registry] is the container registry where you are going to push your image, `docker.io` or `quay.io` are a couple of options
+- [username] is your username for the container registry
+- [app-name] is the name of your image

 We are going to deploy our application to Dockerhub.